 - Avoid drawing attention to yourself as you make a purchase

-- Use Cash
+- Use Cash (but not large denomination banknotes forcing shop staff to find change or perform antiforgery checks)

 - No Credit Cards

 - No Cheques

 - No Supermarket Loyalty Cards e.g. Nectar

 - Avoid drawing attention to yourself as you make a purchase - Avoid CCTV surveillance if possible - Choose a small retail shop which might not retain CCTV images for more than a month without overwriting them - Wear a baseball cap etc. which at least partially hides your face from CCTV cameras usually mounted above you - Do not wear distinctive clothing, or easily tracked corporate branding logos - Hide any visible tattoos etc.